 An AE is any untoward medical occurrence in a clinical investigation subject administered a study product/procedure(s) and which does not necessarily have a causal relationship with this treatment.
 An AE can therefore be any unfavorable and unintended sign (including an abnormal laboratory finding), symptom, or disease temporally associated with the use of an investigational study product/procedure(s), whether or not related to the investigational study product/procedure(s).
 The AE reporting period for this study comprises the entire study period for each individual participant (from study enrollment until study completion or discontinuation of the study).
-All AEs are graded according to the Division of AIDS (DAIDS) Table for Grading the Severity of Adult and Pediatric Adverse Events, Version 2.0.
-[November 2014], available on the RSC website at http://rsc.tech-res.com/safetyandpharmacovigilance/gradingtables.aspx, except that the AEs below will be reported according to the SSP:
+All AEs are graded according to the Division of AIDS (DAIDS) Table for Grading the Severity of Adult and Pediatric Adverse Events, Corrected Version 2.1. dated July 2017, available on the RSC website at http://rsc.tech-res.com/clinical-research-sites/safety-reporting/daids-grading-tables, except that the AEs below will be reported according to the SSP:

+- Unintentional weight loss

-- Weight loss - Infusion Site Erythema or Redness and Infusion Site Induration or Swelling - Insomnia - Uterine bleeding secondary to contraception
+- Infusion Site Erythema or Redness and Infusion Site Induration or Swelling

+- Infusion reactions

+• Uterine bleeding secondary to contraception